aRavanel/ReviewOutliers/README.md

-# Project
+# Outlier and distribution shift

 Identify outliers and shift

-# Main files and folders in the repo
+## Main files and folders in the repo

 Folders :

-`data/`: contains xxx
+- `data/`: contains xxx
-`src/`: source code of utils functions
+- `src/`: source code of utils functions

 Notebooks: